viniciusrpb/cic0352_data_visualization/README.md

-# datavis_book
-The Data Visualization Book
+# The Data Visualization Book

+## Authors

+## Preface

+1. Introduction to Computer Visualization
+2. Fundamentals of Data and Text